20 Nov, 2025

 Personal skills

 Having a basic understanding of business is helpful but doesn’t need to be complicated.
-Start by doing simple calculations—add up your costs, figure out how much revenue you’ll need, estimate how many customers you’ll need to reach, and set prices accordingly.
+You don't need a full business plan unless you need to convince your bank for a credit.
+Start by doing simple calculations instead—add up your costs, figure out how much revenue you’ll need, estimate how many customers you’ll need to reach, and set prices accordingly.
 This process can give you a gut feeling for whether your business plan is viable.

 Even more important are your personal skills and attitude.
 A friendly, welcoming appearance goes a long way in building customer loyalty.
 Just browse reviews on Google Maps, and you’ll see how much customers appreciate friendly service—it can make or break a business.